Team-Loftly/Room-to-Grow/README.md

 ## M2
 ### Home Page
-- Implemented the timer on the HUD using redux
+- Implemented the timer as a Dialog popup accesible via the HUD.
+Implemented with states useing Redux.
-- Replaced the placeholder Three.js room with a custom room, with at least one furniture dynamically loaded in
+- Replaced placeholder Three.js room with a custom empty room.
-- Changed styling to make it look better
+- Layed out skeleton code format for loading in furniture models into room, with one desk and chair loaded in for now.
+- Removed Stats button from HUD, as it is accesible via the Tasks page.
+- Removed Navigation Bar menu button, and changed Color.

 ### Task Page
 - Tasks are now pulled from the store and displayed in a list on the "My Tasks" page